nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 By modifying the `PersonCard` to the three types of cards stated above, divided into a left section which shows contact details, and a right section which is a `ListView`, we can keep the information displayed organised and maintain the height of each card within a reasonable range
 (e.g. if the orders are displayed as plain text below the buyer's contact information, the card will be stretched vertically, potentially to an extent that the whole window can only show information of one single buyer).

-Given below is a scenario that shows how the new ui responds to a `ListCommand`.
-// TODO: add description here

 ### Pop-up window for add command